-Although we implemented measures in 2017 and 2018 to remedy former material weaknesses, we are now in the process of implementing measures to address this recently identified material weakness.
+Although we implemented measures to remedy former material weaknesses, we are now in the process of implementing measures to address the recently identified material weaknesses.
 We cannot assure you that we have identified all material weaknesses or that we will not in the future have additional deficiencies or material weaknesses in our internal control over financial reporting.
 If we have additional significant deficiencies or material weaknesses in our internal control over financial reporting in the future, it could have an adverse effect on our company.